 Discovering new tastes is one of the best parts of travel.
 Every traveller has to eat, no?
 The delicious cuisine of Jordan is similar to many of its Middle Eastern neighbours.
 It features fresh vegetables, roasted and grilled meats, and a variety of mezze – small, tasting plates of dips, salads and olives that are shared.
 From Abud to Zarb, I’m delighted to share a guide to the best food in Jordan.
-These fabulous Jordanian food options are ‘must eats’ on your next trip to the warm and hospitable desert kingdom.
+These fabulous Jordanian cuisine options are ‘must eats’ on your next trip to the warm and hospitable desert kingdom.

 A Guide to the Best Food in Jordan